Work-Life Balance Tips for Coaches & Entrepreneurs

 Why Creating Balance is Important

-As I mentioned in the intro, creating an effective work life balance is essential for maintaining your health and well-being.
+As I mentioned in the introduction, creating an effective work-life balance is essential for maintaining your health and wellbeing.

-If you run your own business, you are your biggest commodity – without you there is no business!
-Being able to work in way that encourages rest and recharge, will support a sustainable way of working and living.
+If you run your own business, you are your biggest asset, and without you, there is no business! working in a way that prioritises time for rest and recovery supports a sustainable lifestyle, and helps you to continue doing what you love.

-If you stay in the boom / bust way of working, the chances are higher for burnout, stress and overwhelm.
+If you stay in the boom/bust cycle of overworking and crashing, the chances of burnout, stress, and overwhelm increase dramatically.

 Balancing Multiple Roles

-This often means that not only are you working full-on inside your business, but you are the one who has most of the responsibility for keeping the home organised, sorting children and childcare etc.
+This often means that not only are you working full-on inside your business, but you are the one who has most of the responsibility for keeping on top of everything at home.

-Of course, this isn't the case for all, but it's not a unique idea that there's often a lot more responsibilities resting on woman's shoulders longside their professional work.
+Of course, this isn't the case for all, but it's not a unique situation that there's often a lot more responsibilities resting on woman's shoulders alongside their professional work.

-Creating a work life balance will help to negate the risk of burnout or stress, while enabling you to work towards your professional goals.
+Creating an effective work-life balance will help to negate the risk of burnout or stress, while enabling you to work towards your professional goals.

 Practical Tips for Work Life Balance